The complexity of Free-Flood-It on 2xn boards: - Free-Flood-It on boards

 Theorem \ref{spanning-tree} would then imply that

 a contradiction.

-If the monochromatic component containing $A$ does not already have the same colour as $y$, we now play one further move to link it to this vertex (and note that such a move will not change the colour of any vertex in $T_R'$).
-Hence, if we now play $S_R'$, this will flood $T_R'$ with colour $d$; as $A$ and $y$ lie in the same monochromatic component before these moves are played, this sequence will also give every vertex in the same monochromatic component as $A$ colour $d$.
-Moreover, linking $A$ to $y$ and playing $S_R'$ will at some point give $y$, and hence $A$, every colour in $\col(U_R,\omega)$, and so all vertices in $U_R$ will be linked to $A$ and thus end up with colour $d$.
-Hence this sequence of moves gives every vertex in $T \setminus \bar{T_L}$ colour $d$, and so we have
+Next we cycle the monochromatic component $B$ through all colours in $C_R$ (again, we may order these colours to ensure this does not change the colour of $y$); if this does not give $B$ the same colour as $y$, we then play one further move to link this component to $y$.
+As we may therefore assume that all vertices in $T_R'$ still have their initial colouring, if we now play $S_R'$, this will flood $T_R'$ with colour $d$; as $B$ and $y$ lie in the same monochromatic component before these moves are played, this sequence will also give every vertex in $B$ colour $d$.
+Moreover, linking $B$ to $y$ and playing $S_R'$ will at some point give $y$, and hence $A$, every colour in $\col(U_R,\omega)$, and so all vertices in $U_R$ will be linked to $B$ and thus end up with colour $d$.
+So this sequence of moves gives every vertex in $T \setminus V(\bar{T_L})$ colour $d$, and we have

 Finally, we apply Corollary \ref{non-interference} to give